nanograv/holodeck2/holodeck2_cpp/README.md

 ### BUGS / URGENT

-[ ] There is considerable density at very high secondary masses!
-Density is not cutting off correctly.  m2 might be allowed to be higher than m1, this should not be the case (at least before scatter is implemented).
 [ ] Implement scatter is MMBulge relation.
+NOTE: the current hacky fix for avoiding mass-ratios above unity will need to be updated!
 [ ] Implement non-GW hardening.

 ### General Improvements